 About Kremerata Baltica

-In 1997 Austria’s legendary Lockenhaus Chamber Music Festival was a witness to a small revolution when renowned violinist Gidon Kremer presented a brand new orchestra: Kremerata Baltica.
-It has been comprised of young musicians from the Baltic States – Latvia, Lithuania and Estonia – and they conquered the discerning audience, injecting vitality into the festival with their exuberance, energy and joy in playing.
+In 1997 Austria’s legendary Lockenhaus Chamber Music Festival was witness to a small revolution when, beside many other distinguished musicians, the violinist Gidon Kremer, who at that time had been in charge of this festival as an artistic director for 30 years (1981-2011) presented a brand new orchestra: Kremerata Baltica, comprising outstanding young players from the Baltic states — Latvia, Lithuania, Estonia, selected by Gidon Kremer through a rigorous auditioning process.
+From their very first concert, Kremerata Baltica conquered the discerning audiences with their exuberance, energy and joy in playing.

 The talented group of musicians soon developed into one of the best international chamber orchestras in the world, and since then it has cemented its international reputation in major concert venues around the world.
 During the last 18 years Kremerata Baltica has played in more than 50 countries, performing in 600 cities and giving more than a 1500 concerts around the world: Asia, Australia, North and Latin America, as well as all over the Europe.
 The orchestra has released more than 25 CDs, won Grammy Award and the ECHO prize in 2002, and received the Praemium Imperiale Grant for Young Artists in 2009 and was nominated for another Grammy in 2015.
 The orchestra has played numerous times as well in UK, including repeated performances at the BBC Proms.
 Every year Kremerata Baltica holds its own Festival in Sigulda and Cesis, Latvia, which took place already for the 12th time this year.